gregjohnallen-52/Open-Source-Data-Science-Project/README.md

 The dataset includes race results, sprint races, qualifying sessions, and standings for Constructors' and Drivers' Championships, along with constructor and driver details, lap times, and pit stop times.
 Critical variables include race wins, podiums, previous results, championships, races entered, and finishing positions.

 ## Data Engineering
 Relevant tables were selected to minimise data loading and calculation times.
-The final tables used from the dataset were; constructor_standings.csv, constructors.csv, driver_standings.csv, drivers.csv, races.csv, results.csv, and seasons.csv.
+The final tables used from the dataset were constructor_standings.csv, constructors.csv, driver_standings.csv, drivers.csv, races.csv, results.csv, and seasons.csv.
 The selected tables were merged in SQL with calculated columns added to produce the final output, ready for analysis.
 ![Figure 1: SQL Queries for calculated fields for use in final output.](https://github.com/gregjohnallen-52/Open-Source-Data-Science-Project/blob/main/Figures/Figure%201.png)
 Figure 1: SQL Queries for calculated fields for use in final output.